 - Whole body skin inspection after returning from forest areas

 - Remove the tick as soon as possible in the event of a bite

 - Protection of pets through the use of repellants and animal skin control.

-If you suspect symptoms of Lyme disease or tick-borne encephalitis, especially in the case of a tick bite, you should seek medical attention.
-It should be remembered that a tick bite can be overlooked, the lack of a detected bite does not exclude the appearance of tick-borne diseases.
+If you suspect symptoms of Lyme disease or tick-borne encephalitis, especially in the case of a bite, you should seek medical attention.
+It should be remembered that a bite can be overlooked, the lack of a detected bite does not exclude the appearance of tick-borne diseases.